MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### Write descriptions

 You must have a short and long description of your app.
+App description helps improve app discoverability in the Teams store.

 #### Short description